caraya/personal-blog/content/blog/building-long-form-content-on-the-web-variable-fonts.md

 Any axis can be used as long as the designer gives it a unique 4-character axis.
 Some will end up becoming more common, and may even become registered over time.

-Roboto Flex defines the following custom axes (information taken from [Roboto … But Make It Flex](https://material.io/blog/roboto-flex)):
+Roboto Flex defines the following custom axes (information taken from [Roboto… But Make It Flex](https://material.io/blog/roboto-flex)):

 **Parametric Counter Width (`XTRA` in CSS)**

-The Parametric Counter Width axis alters the transparent forms inside and around glyphs in the X dimension.
+: The Parametric Counter Width axis alters the transparent forms inside and around glyphs in the X dimension.
 One application is in fine-tuning justification, as it changes the number of characters per line.

 **Parametric Thin Stroke** (`YOPQ` in CSS)

-The Parametric Thin Strokes axis alters stroke widths at their thinnest parts, typically in the Y dimension for the Latin script.
+: The Parametric Thin Strokes axis alters stroke widths at their thinnest parts, typically in the Y dimension for the Latin script.
 One use-case is to improve legibility in very small sized text, because it can lower stroke contrast.

 **Parametric Lowercase Height** (`YTLC` in CSS)

-The Parametric Lowercase Height axis alters the volume of all space within the lowercase's vertical alignment zone: the vertical space inside counters of glyphs and the space in their sidebearings.
+: The Parametric Lowercase Height axis alters the volume of all space within the lowercase's vertical alignment zone: the vertical space inside counters of glyphs and the space in their sidebearings.
 (This adds more space vertically instead of changing the side bearings like tracking does).

-This is not truly an “x-height axis," since it only adjusts space vertically, and x-height proportions are formed by the relationships of uppercase, lowercase, ascenders and descenders, as well as horizontal forms.
+: This is not truly an “x-height axis," since it only adjusts space vertically, and x-height proportions are formed by the relationships of uppercase, lowercase, ascenders and descenders, as well as horizontal forms.
 There are parametric axes for all of these.

 **Parametric Uppercase Height** (`YTUC` in CSS)

-Similarly, the Parametric Uppercase Height axis alters the volume of all space within the uppercase's vertical alignment.
+: Similarly, the Parametric Uppercase Height axis alters the volume of all space within the uppercase's vertical alignment.

 **Parametric Ascender Height** (`YTAS` in CSS)

-The Parametric Ascender Height axis alters the volume of all space within the ascenders’ vertical alignment zone.
+: The Parametric Ascender Height axis alters the volume of all space within the ascenders’ vertical alignment zone.

 **Parametric Descender Depth** (`YTDE` in CSS)

-The Parametric Descender Depth axis alters the depth of the space within the descenders’ vertical alignment zone, which has a negative value being below the baseline.
+: The Parametric Descender Depth axis alters the depth of the space within the descenders’ vertical alignment zone, which has a negative value being below the baseline.

 **Parametric Figure Height** (`YTFI` in CSS)

-The Parametric Figure Height axis alters the vertical space of figures.
+: The Parametric Figure Height axis alters the vertical space of figures.
 It can be used for aligning figures to other vertical zones.

 ## Using variation axes in CSS